Malteusa/MaltsBlockStoryMods/README.md

   * Remove the mana cost for Soul Catching.
 ---
 * **Max Loot**: Makes you comprehensively lucky.
 Modifies the loot from Safeboxes and Mobs.
-  > Configurable using a Keybind menu *(Default: `'` Single Quote)*
+  > Configurable using a Keybind menu *(Default: `\` Backslash)*
   * Force all naturally generated Safeboxes to have all 16 slots filled with loot.
-  * Make all mobs drop all of their loot 100% of the time, ignoring level requirements and player-kill restrictions just like the old days.
+  * Make all mobs drop all of their loot 100% of the time,
+  * Make special loot ignore their mob level requirement.
+  * Make mobs drop their loot without player/pet damage, just like the old days.
-  * Make all blocks and mobs drop coins and diamonds on death/breaking. *(Currently cannot be toggled due to code shenanigans)*.
+  * Make all blocks and mobs drop coins and diamonds on death/breaking.
 ---
 * **No Save on Diamond Change**: A simple mod recommended for use with Max Loot.
 Block Story forces an auto-save every time you gain or spend a diamond; this mod simply disables that forced save.
 ---
-* **Knockback Tweaks**: Adds a Keybind menu that allows you to multiply the knockback everything takes.
+* **Knockback Tweaks**: Adds a Keybind menu that adds a slider to multiply the knockback everything takes.
 Made just for fun.
-  > Configurable using a Keybind menu *(Default: `[` Left Bracket)*
+  > Configurable using a Keybind menu *(Default: `.` Period)*
 ---